GregHilston/toolbox/nixos/README.md

 ## TODO

+- [ ] Add SSH keys to our NixOS to allow us to SSH into the machine
 - [ ] Fix nvim config issue with respect to init.lua and init.vim.
 Open any file with nvim to see the full error message.
 - [ ] Get VS Code remote to work with this Nix OS installation.
 Currently, our remote server fails to be set up.
 - [ ] Leverage [nixos-hardware](https://github.com/NixOS/nixos-hardware) for our Lenovo Thinkpad T420, and Lenovo Thinkpad x201.